 JudyKaye is a member of the Gomaroi Nation of central southern Queensland and northern New South Wales.

 Beth Wrigley is a Registered Nurse holding a Masters of Indigenous Studies (Trauma & Healing) and has worked in the Health and Human Services sectors for many years.

 Helene Collard has been facilitating wellbeing workshops since 2008.
 In 2012, Helene was a Presenter and Workshop Facilitator at the Annual Women’s and Children’s Refuge Conference.

 As a Sydney based educator, researcher, and holistic community worker Mary Carroll has developed strengths in a diversity of teaching and learning contexts.

 Darmin Cameron is an experienced teacher, counsellor, group facilitator and trainer.
 Darmin holds a Masters Degree in Indigenous Studies Wellbeing from Southern Cross University.

-Alison Elliott’s main passion and commitment is to her family.
+Alison Burrell’s main passion and commitment is to her family.
 She is mum of 7 and step mum of 5.
 She has family connections of Wiradjuri (Dubbo, NSW) and has Anglo Celtic, Polish; Danish heritage.